dislick/m-conv/README.md

 m-conv watches a directory and converts media files according to rules defined in a `m-conv-tasks.json` file.
 It's supposed to be used on a server where the users can copy their media files onto a network share and then receive their converted files in the output folder.

+It allows the user to paste a whole directory tree and will keep that structure in the output directory to be as user-friendly as possible.

 ## Demo

 ![demo video](.github/mconvdemo.gif)